The College of Aboriginal and Torres Strait Islander Healing

 delivery of accredited Indigenous Healing programs and culturally

 Purpose: The purpose of CATSIHP is to support

 development of a skilled qualified workforce with skills and capacity to

 The Indigenous Healing Practice Training Standards were launched in October 2021.
 Read our announcement and Q&A with former CATSIHP convenor, Carlie Atkinson.

-To find out about CATSIHP’s mission, download CATSIHP Terms of Reference.
+To find out more about being involved with the College, download CATSIHP Terms of Reference.

-The Leadership Group formed to lead the work of the College is convened by Emeritus Professor Judy Atkinson.
+The Leadership Group formed to lead the work of the College is co-convened by Emeritus Professor Judy Atkinson and Bianca Stawiarksi.

 Contact: [email protected]